yunkaiwang/SYSC3303Project/README.md

 	 - TFTPAckPacket.java - TFTP ack packet class
 	 - TFTPClient.java - TFTP client
 	 - TFTPDataPacket.java - TFTP data packet class
-	 - TFTPErrorPacket.java - TFTP error packet class (not used in iteration 1)
+	 - TFTPErrorPacket.java - TFTP error packet class
 	 - TFTPErrorSimulator.java - TFTP error simulator
 	 - TFTPRequestHandler.java - Request handler thread that will be used by the server
 	 - TFTPRequestListner.java - Request listener thread that will be used by the server